Corollarium/modelarium/docs/laraveltutorial.md

 # Getting started tutorial: a Laravel Graphql backend application in two minutes

-So let's create an application using Laravel and Lighthouse.
+So let's create a web application using Laravel and Lighthouse with a Graphql endpoint.
 Create a base Laravel project:

 ```
 composer create-project laravel/laravel myawesomeproject